KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Working in infrastructure, I was keen to visit the Red Hat Booth.
 In addition to being a Python, Django, and React developer, I am a RHEL Admin and Ansible playbook developer.

 I chatted with Sam Doran, principal software engineer, Ansible Core Team Member, and Ansible Docs co-author to get some recommended learning resources "straight from the horse's mouth":
-* Red Hat Certified Specialist (RHCS)
-* Red Hat Adanced Systems Troubleshooting article (I am looking for this, please send it to me, if you know of it)
 * [Ansible for DevOps](https://www.ansiblefordevops.com/)
 * [Ansible Docs](https://docs.ansible.com/)
 * [Linux for Dummies](https://www.amazon.com/Linux-Dummies-9th-Richard-Blum/dp/0470467010)
 * [RHEL Lightspeed](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/10/html/interacting_with_the_command-line_assistant_powered_by_rhel_lightspeed/introducing-rhel-lightspeed-for-rhel-systems): a CLI connected to an AI chat-bot built on [Block's Goose](https://github.com/aaif-goose/goose) to provide answers from Red Hat's knowledge base
+* Red Hat Certified Specialist (RHCS)
+* Red Hat Adanced Systems Troubleshooting article (I am looking for this.
+Please send it to me, if you know of it.)

 <!---
 https://github.com/rhel-lightspeed
 https://goose-docs.ai/